Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

 Let $\Xi_h(N,\xi_0)$ denote the space of contact structures $\xi$ on $N$ satisfying the following: \begin{itemize} \item $\xi$ is transverse to $\partial_z$, \item $\xi$ coincides with $\xi_0$ near $\partial N$. \end{itemize} The subscript $h$ stands for `horizontal'.
-The following proposition is well-known to experts but we were not able to find a complete proof in the literature.
+The following proposition might be well-known to experts but we were not able to find a complete proof in the literature.

 \begin{prop} $\Xi_h(N,\xi_0)$ is contractible. \end{prop}